Download the full PDF for Virginia

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Virginia fell to 64.7 percent in August from 64.9 percent in the prior month.
+The labor force participation rate in Virginia remained unchanged at 64.3 percent in December.